kingsdigitallab/dprr-django/README.md

 POSTGRES_PASSWORD=
 ```

 Fill in the database credentials and Django variables.
-If deploying via a CI pipeling such as Gitlab, this file will need to be included in its variables (in the KDL setup, we encode this in base64 and add it to the CI/CD variables in the repository settings.)
+If deploying via a CI pipeline such as Gitlab, this file will need to be included in its variables (in the KDL setup, we encode this in base64 and add it to the CI/CD variables in the repository settings.)

 ### Deployment notes